matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 (This is not under `/rooms`, because it can be used with an alias.

 - `roomIdOrAlias` can be the roomid or an alias to a room.
-- `via` are servers, that should be tried to request a summary from, if it can't be generated locally.
+- `via` are servers that should be tried to request a summary from, if it can't be generated locally.
 These can be from a matrix URI, matrix.to link or a `m.space.child` event for example.